-The United States (U.S.) imposes tax on the worldwide income of U.S. citizens, U.S. residents and green card holders (collectively referred to as U.S. persons) regardless of where they live.
+The United States (U.S.) imposes tax on the worldwide income of U.S. persons (including U.S. citizens, U.S. residents and U.S. green card holders) regardless of where they live.
 Most U.S. persons living in Canada have annual U.S. income tax filing and reporting requirements.

-One of these requirements applies to U.S. persons who hold investments in a Passive Foreign Investment Company (PFIC).
+One of these requirements applies to U.S. persons who hold investments in a passive foreign investment company (PFIC).
 For U.S. tax purposes, Canadian mutual funds and Exchange Traded Funds (ETFs), even those organized and treated as trusts for Canadian tax purposes, are generally considered to be corporations and may be subject to the U.S. PFIC regime.

-The PFIC rules may be punitive and could involve significant reporting requirements and costs.
+The PFIC rules may be punitive and involve significant reporting requirements and costs.
 Therefore, for many U.S. persons living in Canada, it may not be practical to hold Canadian mutual funds or ETFs.

-Overview of the PFIC rules
+Overview of the PFIC Rules

 The PFIC rules were enacted in the U.S. Internal Revenue Code (IRC) to eliminate beneficial tax treatment for certain offshore investments.
-Under prior law, U.S. taxpayers could accumulate tax-deferred income from offshore investments and upon sale of the investment for a gain, have that gain subject to U.S. tax at the lower long-term capital gains tax rate.
+Under prior law, U.S. taxpayers could accumulate tax-deferred income from offshore investments and, upon sale of the investment for a gain, have that gain subject to U.S. tax at the lower long-term capital gains tax rate.

 In general, a PFIC is a foreign corporation that meets one of two tests:

-- Income Test at least 75% of the corporation's gross income for the year is passive or investment-type income: or - Asset Test at least 50% of the average fair market value of its assets during the year are assets that produce or are held for the production of passive income.
+- Income Test at least 75% of the corporation's gross income for the year is passive or investment-type income; or - Asset Test at least 50% of the average fair market value of its assets during the year are assets that produce, or are held for the production of, passive income.

 Since most Canadian-based mutual funds and ETFs primarily hold investments that are passive in nature, they will generally be considered to be PFICs for U.S. tax purposes.
-In addition, U.S. persons in Canada that own shares of a Canadian corporation may be subject to the PFIC rules (or the U.S. Controlled Foreign Corporation rules which are beyond the scope of this article).
+In addition, U.S. persons in Canada that own shares of a Canadian corporation may be subject to the PFIC rules (or the U.S. Controlled Foreign Corporation rules).

-Reporting requirements for U.S. persons
+Reporting Requirements for U.S. Persons

-U.S. persons who own investments in a PFIC must file Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund on an annual basis.
+U.S. persons who own investments in a PFIC must file Internal Revenue Service (IRS) Form 8621, Information Return by a Shareholder of a Passive Foreign Investment Company or Qualified Electing Fund on an annual basis.

-U.S. taxation of PFICs
+U.S. Taxation of PFICs